exegesis-js/exegesis/docs/OAS3 Parameter Parsing.md

 ```

 The path resolver extracts all the values of the path parameters for us as raw
-strings and stores them in a hash object.
+strings and stores them in an object.
 Node.js does the same for us for
 headers.
-So, our goal is; given a hash object of path parmaters, a hash object
+So, our goal is: given an object of path parameters, an object
-of headers, and a query string, produce the above, in as short a time as possible.
+of headers, and a query string, produce the above in as short a time as possible.

 The first thing to note about URI template expansion is that, using "[form-style
 query expansion](https://tools.ietf.org/html/rfc6570#section-3.2.8)", without
-the "explode" modifier, the array `['a', 'b', 'c', 'd']` would be expanded as
+the "explode" modifier the array `['a', 'b', 'c', 'd']` would be expanded as
 `?var=a,b,c,d`, and the object `{a: 'b', c: 'd'}` would be expanded as exactly
 the same thing.
 So the first thing we need to know about a parameter, before
 we can parse the value, is the target type we're trying to parse the parameter